Saving/Investing for Kids

 When to Use Your Emergency Fund

-You might think that the most common mistake is for people to break into their emergency funds for vacations or other non-essential expenses, but McLay has actually found that the opposite can be a problem, too: “Clients have emergencies and say, ‘Where should I get the money?’
-I’m like, ‘Your emergency fund!’”
+You might think that the most common mistake is for people to break into their emergency funds for vacations or other non-essential expenses, but the opposite issue can become a problem, too!
+People can sometimes commit so hard to helping their emergency fund grow that they’re reluctant to pull money out.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.